EFS-OpenSource/Thetis/docs/source/configuration.rst

      - list of float
      - List with IoU scores (in [0, 1] interval) used for object detection evaluation.
        Note: the IoU score "0.5" is always active for the evaluation.
 You can specify more IoU scores if you want.
+   * - :code:`task_settings/detection_bbox_matching`
+     - string
+     - String with bounding box matching strategy within object detection evalulation.
+The strategy of matching the predicted bounding boxes with the ground truth ones must either be "exclusive" with exclusive bounding box matching where each prediction and each ground truth are assigned to a single counter-part, or "max" with maximum/non-exclusive bounding box matching where each ground truth object may have multiple predictions assigned to it.
+Default is "exclusive".
    * - :code:`task_settings/detection_bbox_probabilistic`
      - boolean
      - Currently not used.
    * - :code:`task_settings/detection_confidence_thr`
      - float
      - In detection mode, it is possible to set a confidence threshold (in [0, 1] interval) to discard blurry predictions with low confidence.
+  * - :code:`task_settings/detection_bbox_clipping`
+     - int
+     - In detection mode, it is possible to specify tolerance zone outside the image in case of boxes that are out of image bounds.
+       This can be ommitted, in which case no clipping is applied and an error is raised if a box is out of image bounds.
+       Alternatively, it can be set to relative(relative to image width and height)% ([0-100]%) or absolute values in px ([int]px).
+       These specify the dimensions outside the image, such that if any boxes extend into this tolerance zone, they will get clipped to the image dimensions.
+       If boxes exceed these tolerance zones no clipping will be applied, an error will be raised instead.

 Configuration of Safety Evaluation
 ----------------------------------